X-Wing

 Practice Tips

-- After notes and singles stops working, shift your lens—scan all digits for 2-candidate rows or columns.
+- After notes and singles stop working, shift your focus — scan all digits for 2-candidate rows or columns.

-- Use highlighting or shading if you can—it makes spotting rectangles way easier.
+- Use highlighting or shading if you can — it makes spotting rectangles much easier.

-- Once sweetly familiar, you'll start seeing X-wing setups pop out unbidden.
+- Once the pattern is familiar, you'll start seeing X-Wing setups automatically.

 Wrap-Up